smk291/Solarized/README.md

 # Solarized Mono

 Solarized Mono is a modification of the popular Sublime Text 3 Solarized color scheme.
 The goal is to eliminate visible syntax highlighting, so that all text renders in the same color.
 Solarized Mono has a dark scheme and light scheme, and the background color for each is unchanged from the default in the corresponding Solarized Dark/Light theme.
 What has changed is the the foreground color, the color of text.
 When you select a Solarized Mono color scheme, you'll choose what you want your foreground color to be.
-The options are all colors from the default Solarized scheme.
+The available options include every color present in the Light/Dark Solarized scheme, just because it was easy to add all of them.

 If you inspect the source files, you'll find I didn't remove any text from the Solarized scheme.
 I just commented out lines.
 Pretty basic, right?
 That's so that I can enable the parts of Solarized, if I decide I want to.